Global Change Fellowships

 Amanda Pennino

-Amanda’s work is focused on soil-water interactions in northeast hardwood forests, looking at how soil water chemistry changes across time, with depth, and along hillslopes.
-Her research site is located at Hubbard Brook Experimental Forest (HBEF), located in the White Mountains of New Hampshire.
-Through the use of multiple sampling techniques, Amanda is exploring what climatic and local environmental controls might influence shifts in soil water chemistry, particularly around precipitation events.
+Amanda’s work focused on soil-water interactions in northeast hardwood forests, looking at how soil water chemistry changes across time, with depth, and along hillslopes.
+Her research site was located at Hubbard Brook Experimental Forest (HBEF), located in the White Mountains of New Hampshire.
+Through the use of multiple sampling techniques, Amanda explored what climatic and local environmental controls might influence shifts in soil water chemistry, particularly around precipitation events.
 She hopes that her work will contribute to long-term data records at HBEF, a Long Term Ecological Research (LTER) Network site, where her data will complement ongoing studies of mineral weathering rates, recovery of forests to acid deposition, and upslope controls on stream water chemistry.

 Advised by Drs.
 Brian Strahm and Kevin McGuire